 But rent strikes can be risky, especially for undocumented tenants.
 Before striking you should speak with an experienced tenant organizer.
 The Right to Counsel Coalition has resources for folks considering rent strikes.
 You can find them at righttocounselnyc.org, or Google “Rent Strike Toolkit”, or go to bit.ly/RentStrikeNY, or text (don’t call) the words “Rent Strike” or “Huelga De Renta” to 646-542-1920.

-Housing Court is actually now open for a limited number of things during the first several months of the pandemic.
+Housing Court was open for a limited number of things during the first several months of the pandemic.
 But on November 4th, a new administrative order of the court restored “normal practices of filing and serving legal papers in New York.”
 Landlords can file new cases electronically or in person, although a court’s administrative judge may still limit in-person filing for public health reasons.
-Landlords can also move forward with evictions in cases that were started before COVID in certain situations as described previously.
+Landlords can also move forward with evictions in cases that were started before COVID-19 in certain situations as described previously.
 There are also trials happening in a limited number of cases in which both the landlord and tenant have lawyers.
-Most everything else is still shut down and it’s unclear when Housing Court will reopen further.
-If you already have an attorney in your Housing Court case, I encourage you to reach out to them for more details.
+Most everything else is still proceeding at a slower pace than before COVID-19.
+If you already have an attorney in your Housing Court case, we encourage you to reach out to them for more details.
 If you do not have an attorney and you have an ongoing court case, you will receive a postcard in the mail from the court with your next court date, but it’s hard to say when that might happen.

 Remember: You can only be evicted from your home if your landlord starts a case in Housing Court, obtains a judgment of eviction against you, you are served with a marshal’s notice, and the marshal comes to your home to evict you.